Lorries used for practical driving tests have to meet certain rules, and some vehicles and trailers must also carry a minimum weight.

 - all weigh the same

 - have the weight clearly stamped on them

 Water must be in intermediate bulk containers (IBCs) made from semi-transparent moulded plastic usually reinforced with a wire framework.

 The examiner can inspect an IBC used as ‘load’ for the test, so it’s important that they can see it has the correct water level.

-You can’t use any other type of load.
+You can not use any other type of load.